Luisru9/holbertonschool-printf/README.md

 Authors ✒️

- _printf() is written and maintained by Luis Gonzales and Aaron M. Lopez.
+ _printf() is written and maintained by Luis Gonzalez and Aaron Lopez.